Priya09023/S2H-dsa/Day-01-Bit-Manipulation/02-Count-Set-Bits/README.md

-🧠 Count the Number of Set Bits
+## Count the Number of Set Bits

-📌 Problem Description
+### Description

-You are working on a system that stores user permissions using binary numbers.

-Each bit in the binary representation indicates:

-1 → Permission enabled
-0 → Permission disabled

-👉 Your task is to count how many permissions are active (number of 1s) in a given number.

-💡 Core Idea

-A number in decimal can be represented in binary form.

-Example:
-13 → 1101 (binary)
-Number of 1s = 3

-👉 So, the answer is 3 active permissions

-⚙️ Approach (Efficient Method)

-We use an optimized technique called Brian Kernighan’s Algorithm.

-🔥 Key Concept:
-Each operation removes the rightmost set bit (1) Repeat until the number becomes 0
-Count how many times this happens
-🧪 Example
-Input
-7
-Binary Representation
-111
+In this program, I counted the number of set bits in a given number by using bitwise operations.
+A set bit means the bit value is 1 in the binary representation of a number.

+### Concept
+Every number in computer is stored in binary form.
+By checking each bit, we can find how many 1s are present in that number.

+For example, decimal number 7 in binary is 111.
+Since there are three 1s, the number of set bits is 3.

-Explanation
+### Program Explanation
-There are three 1s
-So, total active permissions = 3
+The program takes a number as input and checks each bit one by one.

+If the current bit is 1, the count is increased.
+Then the number is shifted to the right to check the next bit.
+This process continues until the number becomes 0.

+By repeating this, the program counts all set bits present in the number.

-Output
+### Output
 3
-⏱️ Complexity
-Time Complexity: O(number of set bits)
-Space Complexity: O(1)
-🚀 Why This Approach?

-✔ Faster than checking every bit
-✔ Reduces unnecessary operations
-✔ Commonly asked in coding interviews
-✔ Useful in low-level and system programming
+### Conclusion
+Counting set bits is useful in programming because it is used in binary operations, permissions, flags, and many bit manipulation problems.